KirannVaka/KirannVaka/README.md

 #### Javascript, HTML and CSS project
 4. memomry-match: This is my first javscript, html and css project.
 It is a educational matching game with muliple levels.
 The game gets diffcult as the levels increase and switch tactics every alternate round.
 For further deatails check the project.

+Note: The commits performed are frequent in the above react projects inorder for recruiters to understand my learning skills and thought process.

 <!--
 **KirannVaka/KirannVaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.